vishnuchandramc/ecom-mobile-app/README.md

 # BLUME - Ecommerce App

-BLUME is a cross-platform ecommerce application designed to provide a seamless shopping experience with support for both dark and light modes.
-Built using modern technologies, BLUME is available on both Android and iOS platforms.
+BLUME is a cross-platform ecommerce application using react native.

 ## Features